Historical Perspective

 Against this thinking, the organization has continued to design, implement and evaluate projects guided by the 4 principles of sustainable Agriculture Namely;

-SACDEP-Kenya is a given leadership by 11 persons Voluntary Board of Trustees.
-They are 9 Kenyans and 2 from Tanzania with a rich background
+SACDEP-Kenya is led by 11 volunteers who form the Board of Trustees.
+They are 9 from Kenyan and 2 from Tanzania.
+Each trustee comes with a rich experience in Sustainable Agriculture and People’s development.

-The Organization undertakes its programmes through 3 interlinked sectors namely:
+The Organization undertakes its programmes through 6 interlinked sectors namely:

-Community Agriculture Programs (Cap Sector)
+Community Agriculture Programs

 The CAP Sector is responsible for designing and implementing S.A projects at community level.
-The sector strives to turn around the lives
+The sector strives to turn around the lives of 1,500 families every year in over 14 counties in Kenya.

 It obtains funding from small, medium and large funding Institutions and Individual persons.